Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 MyDE is implemented using the cross-platform wxWidgets libraries.
 It has about 10KLOC so it's not to big to modify.
 It is fairly well documented based on its own documentation system.
+Its not ready yet but will be a ready to use IDE
-It serves as a template for a developer to build their own IDE.
+or it serves as a template for a developer to build their own IDE.

 1. MyDE does not use the mouse.
 All of it's editing building and debugging controls are keyboard based.
-I never need to switch to the mouse while I'm typing out my code.
+You never need to switch to the mouse while typing out your code.
 2. Is has a very efficient way of folding code.
 The code is documented inline using C comment blocks
 and these comment blocks are folded down to single lines
 to get out of the way of code readability.
-Ican be fairly verbose in my documentation
+You can be fairly verbose in your documentation
 knowing that a long comment will fold down to a single line
 to be opened when needed.
 3. Special demarcation symbols are introduced inside comment blocks